kimwalisch/primecount/doc/Easy-Special-Leaves.md

 are computationally expensive using a segment size of x^(1/4) in order to improve performance.
 However special care needs to be used for the formulas that compute identical consecutive easy leaves more efficiently, sometimes these formulas are named clustered easy leaves.
 In the Deleglise-Rivat algorithm the W3 and W5 formulas compute clustered easy leaves.
-These formulas need to access PrimePi[n] values with n ≤ y but n may be slightly outside of the segment [low, low + segment_size[, in these rare cases one should use a PrimePi[n] lookup table of size y instead of the SegmentedPrimePi[n] lookup table.
+These formulas need to access PrimePi[n] values with n ≤ y but n may be slightly outside of the segment [low, low + segment_size[.
+In these rare cases one should use a PrimePi[n] lookup table of size y instead of the SegmentedPrimePi[n] lookup table.

 So far we have focused on improving the cache efficiency of the computation of the easy special leaves.
 Now we will have a look at